What to cook for dinner this week:

 - Sweet Corn: You'll need a total of 14 ears of sweet corn for this week's meal plan.
 Shuck all the corn and slice the kernels off the cob.
 Follow the instructions in the recipe for Corn Chowder to sauté all the corn kernels to "blacken" it.
 Reserve 3 cups of kernels for the corn relish on Day #2 and 3 cups for corn salsa on Day #5.
 Use the remaining corn for tonight's chowder.

 - Potatoes: Optional - if you want to serve Smashed Potatoes with Paprika Chicken on Day #4, cook a double batch of potatoes (48 oz total) in a large pan of boiling water instead of cooking the potatoes for tonight's chowder in the broth.
 Add 1 tablespoon of salt and the potatoes to a pan of cold water and set it over high heat.
 Reduce heat to medium once it begins to boil and cook the potatoes them until they are about 75% of the way done.
 You should be able to poke a fork into them, but will be able to tell that they aren't quite soft enough to eat.
 Drain the potatoes and add half to the chowder to allow to cook completely.
 Reserve the other half of the partially cooked potatoes in an airtight container in your refrigerator for Smashed Potatoes.

 - Bacon: Follow the Corn Chowder recipe instruction to cook a total of 16 oz of bacon.
 Use 12 oz of the bacon in the chowder and reserve the remaining 4 oz for Fresh Tomato Salad with Bacon Vinaigrette on Day #2.
-Either reserve 1 tbsp of rendered bacon fat in the refrigerator to make the Bacon Vinaigrette on Day #2, or just go ahead and make the Vinaigrette now, storing it in an airtight container in the refrigerator.
+Either reserve 1 tablespoon of rendered bacon fat in the refrigerator to make the Bacon Vinaigrette on Day #2, or just go ahead and make the Vinaigrette now, storing it in an airtight container in the refrigerator.

 To get an even bigger jump on the week: